After weeks of lockdown, provinces are finally reopening.

-- Applications to sickness benefits after march 15, and not yet processed, will be automatically considered as an application to CERB.
+- Applications to sickness benefits after March 15 and not yet processed will be automatically considered as an application to CERB.

-For more information, visit our COVID-19 FAQ.
+For more information about completing your ROE, visit our COVID-19 FAQ.

 Work Sharing Program

-For more information, visit our COVID-19 FAQ.
+For more information including who is eligible and how to apply, visit our COVID-19 FAQ.

-Mail hold service:
+Mail Hold service: